gatherworkshops/digital-media/_courses/jekyll-sites/generated-sites.md

         Press Enter
       {:.flex-list}

+      You should have CMD or Terminal open.
+      {:.checkpoint}

     notes: |

       We'll be using the command line a lot when working with Jekyll, so you may want to lock the app to your taskbar or launcher bar for easy access.